-- Monitor facility compliance to all Joint Commission standards, and arrange continuing education opportunities for clinic employees.
+- Monitor facility compliance to all Joint Commission standards and arrange continuing education opportunities for clinic employees.

-- Supervised a staff of 26 employees tasked with monitoring department expenses and workflow, preparing department and facility budgets, and pricing procedures and services.
+- Supervised a staff of 26 employees tasked with monitoring department expenses and workflow, preparing department and facility budgets and pricing procedures and services.

-- Coordinated with contract management team to help negotiate fee schedules with insurance providers to ensure that reimbursement for services was adequate to cover facility and provider costs.
+- Coordinated with the contract management team to help negotiate fee schedules with insurance providers to ensure that reimbursement for services was adequate to cover facility and provider costs.

-- Reported financial progress to facility director in quarterly meetings and annual budget analysis to company executives at the end of every fiscal year.
+- Reported financial progress to the facility director in quarterly meetings and annual budget analysis to company executives at the end of every fiscal year.

 - Traveled to annual update meetings offered by the Center for Medicare Services to discuss issues such as policy changes and coding and reimbursement updates.